Downloads and Guides: Install AnyConnect VPN for Linux

 These directions outline the process of installing the Cisco AnyConnect Secure Mobility Client and Diagnostic And Reporting Tool (DART) for Linux.
 The AnyConnect Mobility Client package must be installed first, followed by DART.
 Cisco AnyConnect can be installed through the Graphic User Interface (GUI) or Command Line (CLI).

 Certain Departmental Pools, Full Tunnel VPN, and Split Tunnel VPN Pools require multi-factor authentication (MFA) through Duo Security to connect.
 Using Duo and VPN is outlined in Using Duo Append Mode with Cisco AnyConnect.
 For assistance in connecting, including Login Failed messages, contact Technology Help for assistance.

 OTE: Java or an alternative is a pre-requisite and must be installed prior to the AnyConnect installation.

 Ubuntu (16+) prerequisites

 Some dependencies may be required for Ubunto/Debian users in order for a successful installation.
 Open Terminal and run the following commands:

 - Download AnyConnect from the Downloads & Guides page.

-- Once you have downloaded the AnyConnect VPN tarball, double-click to extract the folder named anyconnect-predeploy-linux-.
+- Once you have downloaded the AnyConnect VPN tarball, double-click to extract the folder named "anyconnect-linux64-<version>-predeploy".

-Alternatively, if you prefer to use the terminal commands, you can extract the anyconnect-4.6.03049 folder into your current location with the command:
+- Alternatively, to install using the CLI, you can extract the anyconnect folder into your current location with the command:

 - Open the newly-extracted folder to find the VPN folder.